rayazanderson/rayazanderson/README.md

 ### Hi there 👋
- I'm currently building ym own projects that I think woulc be fun to try out and also collaborating with other creators with their applications.
-I'm tinkering around with a number of stacks using react/ any kind of Javascript fun stuff, but I also dabble in other languages like Python, Ruby and C#.
+ I'm currently building my own projects that I think would be fun to try out and also collaborating with other creators with their applications.
+I'm tinkering around with a number of stacks using react/ any kind of Javascript fun stuff, but I also dabble in other languages like Python, Ruby, and Golang.
 I hope you all take the time take a look at all the projects I've made and contributed throughout the year.
 Hope you come by again! ✨

 ![Alt Text](https://media.giphy.com/media/JIX9t2j0ZTN9S/giphy.gif) ![Alt Text](https://media.giphy.com/media/3oKIPnAiaMCws8nOsE/giphy.gif)